-control adapter (adaptateur de commande) For exposure devices, a component of a control assembly that attaches the control assembly to the exposure container. control assembly (assemblage de commande) See remote control. control cable connector (raccord du câble de commande) For exposure devices, a component used to attach a drive cable to a source assembly. control cable (drive cable) (câble de commande) For exposure devices, a cable or other mechanical means used to push out or retract a sealed source assembly in an exposure container by remote control. control cable sheath (gaine du câble de commande) For exposure devices, a rigid or flexible tube for guiding a control cable by remote control to an exposure container and for providing physical protection to the control cable. controlled area (zone contrôlée) See restricted area.
+control adapter (adaptateur de commande)

+For exposure devices, a component of a control assembly that attaches the control assembly to the exposure container.

+control assembly (assemblage de commande)

+See remote control.

+control cable connector (raccord du câble de commande) For exposure devices, a component used to attach a drive cable to a source assembly. control cable (drive cable) (câble de commande) For exposure devices, a cable or other mechanical means used to push out or retract a sealed source assembly in an exposure container by remote control. control cable sheath (gaine du câble de commande) For exposure devices, the rigid or flexible tube for guiding a control cable by remote control to the exposure container and for providing physical protection to the control cable. controlled area (zone contrôlée) See restricted area.

 controlled nuclear equipment (équipement nucléaire contrôlé) The controlled nuclear equipment and the parts and components for controlled nuclear equipment referred to in the schedule.
 (Source: Nuclear Non-proliferation Import and Export Control Regulations) See also nuclear and nuclear-related dual-use items. controlled nuclear information (renseignement nucléaire contrôlé) The controlled nuclear information referred to in the schedule.
-(Source: Nuclear Non-proliferation Import and Export Control Regulations) See also nuclear and nuclear-related dual-use items.

-controlled nuclear substance (substance nucléaire contrôlée) A controlled nuclear substance referred to in the schedule.
-(Source: Nuclear Non-proliferation Import and Export Control Regulations) See also nuclear and nuclear-related dual-use items. controlled parameter (paramètre contrôlé) A parameter that is kept within specified limits, and, when varied, influences the margin of subcriticality. controller (contrôleur) A person who, during an emergency drill or exercise, provides data and messages to the emergency responders, for example, to ensure that the sequence of events is unfolding as per the scenario. control mechanism (mécanisme de commande) See remote control.
+(Source: Nuclear Non-proliferation Import and Export Control Regulations) See also nuclear and nuclear-related dual-use items. controlled nuclear substance (substance nucléaire contrôlée) A controlled nuclear substance referred to in the schedule.
+(Source: Nuclear Non-proliferation Import and Export Control Regulations) See also nuclear and nuclear-related dual-use items. controlled parameter (paramètre contrôlé) A parameter that is kept within specified limits, and, when varied, influences the margin of subcriticality. controller (contrôleur) A person who, during an emergency drill or exercise, provides data and messages to the emergency responders, for example, to ensure that the sequence of events is unfolding as per the scenario. control location (lieu de commande) A location that is permanently staffed during periods when an event may occur; for example, a control room. control mechanism (mécanisme de commande) See remote control.